GStreamer/gstreamer/markdown/design/meta.md

 It might not make sense for some metadata to work with subbuffers.
-For example when we take a subbuffer of a buffer with a video frame, the `GstMetaVideo` simply becomes invalid and is removed from the new subbuffer.
+For example when we take a subbuffer of a buffer with a video frame, the `GstVideoMeta` simply becomes invalid and is removed from the new subbuffer.

 ## Relationship with GstCaps